-2.4 Cooperation and synergies between the Conventions and programmes your State is party to/is associated with/intends to join 2.4.3 World Heritage Focal Points are not involved in the revision and implementation of national natural heritage strategies, policies and action plans, beyond specific issues related to World Heritage × 3 Tentative List 3.3 The State Party does not intend to use the Upstream Process during the next revision of its Tentative List × 9 Capacity Development 9.3 The State Party is using the Capacity Building Strategy for the implementation of capacity building at the national level The State Party is using the Capacity Building Strategy for the implementation of capacity building at the regional/sub-regional level The State Party is not using the Capacity Building Strategy to identify capacity building priorities The State Party is not using the Capacity Building Strategy by fundraising to support capacity building programmes The State Party is using the Capacity Building Strategy by raising awareness about the need to conserve and manage cultural and natural heritage × 9.4 There is a national strategy for capacity development in the field of heritage conservation, protection, presentation and management but there are some deficiencies in implementation × 11 International Cooperation 11.1 Forms of international cooperation and cooperation mechanisms for heritage promoted by the State Party since the last Periodic Report: Bilateral and multilateral agreements Sharing expertise to promote equitable participation in heritage mechanisms for communities Sharing expertise for capacity building Hosting and/or attending international training courses/seminars Distribution of material/information × Plea ise select 0 more issues.
+9 Capacity Development

+9.3 The State Party is using the Capacity Building Strategy for the implementation of capacity building at the national level The State Party is using the Capacity Building Strategy for the implementation of capacity building at the regional/sub-regional level The State Party is using the Capacity Building Strategy to identify capacity building priorities The State Party is using the Capacity Building Strategy by fundraising to support capacity building programmes The State Party is using the Capacity Building Strategy by raising awareness about the need to conserve and manage cultural and natural heritage ×

+11 International Cooperation

+11.1 Forms of international cooperation and cooperation mechanisms for heritage promoted by the State Party since the last Periodic Report: 11.1 Torms of international cooperation and cooperation mechanisms for heritage promoted by the State Party since the last Penodic Report.

+- Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes Bilateral and multilateral agreements - Sharing expertise to promote equitable participation in heritage mechanisms for communities - Financial support - Participation in foundations for international cooperation - Sharing expertise for capacity building - Hosting and/or attending international training courses/seminars - Distribution of material/information

+Please select 0 more issues.